crizstian/todoApp-Angular-2/readme.md

 - `clone the githube repo`

-- install the dependencies for the both projects the server and the client both of them has it's own package.json file
+- install the dependencies for the both projects the server and the client

+  both of them has it's own `package.json` file and `gulpfile`.

 ### Aditional MongoDB Instalation

 For Mac/Linux first create the folder where mongo is going to save the collections